Pluri-cotangent maps of surfaces of general type: Finiteness of the Gauss map and dimension of the pluri-cotangent image

 \begin{assumption} From now on, $X$ will denote a surface of general type with strongly semi-ample cotangent bundle $\Omega_X$.
 Note that we are \emph{neither} assuming that $\Omega_X$ is ample \emph{nor} that $\Omega_X$ is globally generated, having already analyzed these cases before. \end{assumption}

-\begin{proposition} Let $X$ be a surface that satisfies Assumption \emph{\ref{ass:assumption}}.
-Then $\psi_n$ is generically finite onto its image $X_n$ for $n$ sufficiently large if and only if $c_1^2-c_2 >0$.
-In this case, we have $\deg X_n=n^3(c_1^2-c_2)/\deg \psi_n$. \end{proposition} \begin{proof} Assume $n \geq 3$.
-Using the asymptotic form of Riemann-Roch theorem for vector bundles together with the vanishing \eqref{eq:Bogomolov-vanishing-2}, we get
+\begin{proposition} Assume that $S^n \Omega_X$ is globally generated, with $n \geq 3$.
+Then $\psi_n$ is generically finite onto its image $X_n$ if and only if $c_1^2-c_2 >0$.
+In this case, we have $\deg X_n=n^3(c_1^2-c_2)/\deg \psi_n$. \end{proposition} \begin{proof} Using the asymptotic form of Riemann-Roch theorem for vector bundles together with the vanishing \eqref{eq:Bogomolov-vanishing-2}, we get